Join Westford Conservation Trust director Lenny Palmer who will lead a walk through the Cider Mill Pond conservation area.

 This walk is appropriate for all ages, but area is not suitable for strollers.
 Sociable dogs on leash welcome.

-Park along Lowell Road at the entrance to the area.
+Parking at Cider Mill entrance on Lowell Road.
 For further information contact Lenny Palmer at 978-392-9876

 (click event name to see full details, including directions, if available)